Welcome to our frequently asked questions!

 Q. What is the difference between SPORT Martial Arts and COMBAT Martial Arts?

 A. Excellent question and a common one.
 SPORT Martial Arts are riddled with rules due to the nature of competing against other practitioners while considering the safety of the competitors.
 COMBAT Martial Arts have no rules, hence the reason why there usually aren't tournaments involved.
 We firmly believe in the age-old mantra that if you train like you fight, you'll fight like you train.
 In other words, we are creatures of habit.
 If you train in "rules' day after day, year after year, there's a good possibility that you will introduce those rules into your "street" altercation.
 That's not necessarily a good thing.
 This is not a slight on other Martial Arts.
-We're saying there are advantages to Combat Arts such as training against multiple attackers, training on multiple terrains, learning how to deal with a weapon if introduced etc. Think about it: in a tournament, there is always a referee watching your back, nobody is going to pull out a knife or a gun, your opponents buddies aren't going to jump in etc.
+We're saying there are advantages to Combat Arts such as training against multiple attackers, training on multiple terrains, learning how to deal with a weapon if introduced etc. Think about it: in a tournament, there is always a referee watching your back, nobody is going to pull out a knife or a gun, your opponents buddies aren't going to jump in etc. Again, any Martial Art can be used for self defense, however, we feel COMBAT Martial Arts are best suited for today's modern theater of urban warfare.

 Q. Am I allowed to take pictures and video of my Little Ninja (or any other class) during class?